Scaling Agents for Computer Use: Experiments and Analysis

 \paragraph{Benchmarks} We focus on \emph{OSWorld}~\citep{xie2024osworldbenchmarkingmultimodalagents}, which comprises 369 real-world Ubuntu tasks across five domains (OS, Office, Daily, Professional, Workflow).
 Following common practice \citep{osworldwebsite}, we use the 361-task subset that omits eight multi-application tasks requiring Google Drive credentials not available in the sandbox.
 We further assess generality beyond Ubuntu on two additional benchmarks: \emph{WindowsAgentArena}~\citep{bonatti2024windowsagentarenaevaluating}, a 154-task Windows benchmark, spanning LibreOffice Writer/Calc, Edge/Chrome, File Explorer/Windows Settings, VS Code, VLC, and utilities; and \emph{AndroidWorld}~\citep{rawles2025androidworlddynamicbenchmarkingenvironment}, a 116-task Android benchmark with step budgets specified by the benchmark authors.\footnote{Experiments were conducted under the AndroidWorld step budget guidelines as of September 20, 2025.}

 \paragraph{Baselines} On OSWorld, we introduce \finalbaseline as an improved baseline for scaling results.
 We additionally compare against other top methods including Jedi \citep{xie2025scalingcomputerusegroundinguser}, GTA1 \citep{yang2025gta1guitesttimescaling} and CoACT-1 \citep{song2025coact1computerusingagentscoding}.
 For AndroidWorld, we compare with 3 top-performing open-source frameworks using screen-shot only representations including MobileUse \citep{li2025mobileuse}, UI-Venus \citep{uivenus}, and Agent S2 \citep{agashe2025agents2compositionalgeneralistspecialist}.
 For WindowsAgentArena, we compare with Navi \citep{bonatti2024windowsagentarenaevaluating} and Agent S2~\citep{agashe2025agents2compositionalgeneralistspecialist}.
 For ablation of the judge for scaling, we compare against an adaptation of WebJudge \citep{xue2025illusionprogressassessingcurrent}, which has 85\% agreement with human judgment, for isolating the effect of comparative versus independent trajectory selection mechanisms.
-We also implement and compare against two baselines when isolating the effect of representation: 1) a naive captioner that captions each screenshot individually, and 2) using screenshots only.
+We also implement and compare against three baselines when isolating the effect of representation: 1) a naive captioner that captions each screenshot individually, 2) a trajectory summarizer and 3) using screenshots only.

 \paragraph{Implementation Details~} \finalbaseline is an improvement over Agent S2 that removes hierarchical planning and adds a coding agent (details in Appendix~\ref{app:improved-baseline}).
 We use \finalbaseline to generate rollouts for \finalmethodshort trajectory selection.
 The coding agent is enabled for OSWorld and WindowsAgentArena but disabled for AndroidWorld due to emulator constraints that preclude program execution and inspection.
+Our best score uses 5 rollouts from GPT-5 and Opus 4.5 each and uses Opus to generate facts while GPT-5 selects the best rollout.
 We also adapt WebJudge to do comparative selection by individually ranking each trajectory with a score 1-5 and choosing the highest score, tie-breaking at random, and we adapted the system prompt to the OS setting.
 For our Screenshot Only baseline, we pass $50 / N$ screenshots per trajectory chosen at uniform intervals across the trajectory, due to context length limitations.
+Details on cost and runtime can be found in Appendix~\ref{app:cost_time_summary}.